Creating & Managing Vaults

 - Generate a new API key or token from the external service.

-- Update the secret value in Nembl (see "Updating a Secret Value" above).
+- Update the vault value in Nembl (see "Updating a Vault Value" above).

 - Verify that workflows and connectors continue to function with the new key.